- Purchase the complete Expat Arrivals Bangkok Guide (PDF)

 - CON: Traffic jams

-It is well-known that dealing with heavy traffic is a consequence of living in Bangkok, but it doesn’t mean that travelling around the city is as difficult and laborious as one may be led to believe.
-There are many great options for avoiding the traffic – they just require thinking ahead and planning journeys accordingly.
-Expats who plan on driving are sure to find rush hour a headache, though.
+It is well known that dealing with heavy traffic is a consequence of living in Bangkok, but it doesn’t mean that travelling around the city is as difficult and laborious as expats may be led to believe.
+There are many great options for avoiding traffic – they just require thinking ahead and planning journeys accordingly.
+That said, expats who choose to drive are likely to find rush-hour traffic a headache.

 + PRO: Variety of experiences

-There is an endless variety of shopping experiences all over the city which cater to all sorts of budgets.
-The city's many markets are perfect for those who are looking for a bargain and like to barter, while in the high-end shopping malls just about anything can be bought.
+There is an endless variety of shopping experiences all over the city that cater to all sorts of budgets.
+The city's many markets are perfect for those who are looking for a bargain and like to barter, while in the high-end shopping malls, just about anything can be bought.

 Expat Health Insurance